 - Keep work and home partitioned better – Today many operating systems allow for work profiles that are actually partitioned away from a person’s data and applications on their home or mobile device.
 Keeping the two separated can go a long way toward mitigating threats.

-If you would like more information about new cyberthreats or how to keep them from having an effect on your business, call the IT experts at TAP Tech today at 203-744-9760.
+If you would like more information about new cyberthreats or how to keep them from having an effect on your business, call the IT experts at COMPANYNAME today at PHONENUMBER.